nuneskris/nuneskris.github.io/_portfolio/2-2-1CompareArchitectures.md

   - Engineering
   - Processing
 ---

+I briefly referred to these three data architectures in the [page](https://nuneskris.github.io/portfolio/2-2-0DataAnalyticsArchitectures/) where discussed about the history of analytics data architectures.

+We will spend some more time to discuss the comparisons of these three data architectures as we use them in 2024.

 <img src='/images/portfolio/DataArchitectures.png'>

 # Data Warehouse

-A data warehouse is a centralized repository designed to store structured data from various sources.
-It is optimized for query performance and is used primarily for reporting and analysis.
+A data warehouse is a ***centralized repository*** designed to store structured data from various sources within the system and the data model is optimized for query performance via SQL.Since we have to load data into a model which is predefined (schema-on-write) data needs to transformed and cleaned before it is loaded (ETL - Extract, Transform, Load).
+The underlyting architecture is based on RDMS system which allows consistency and integrity and there by enforces data consistency and integrity through ACID transactions.
+This allows strong data governance and quality.
+Business intelligence, reporting, and complex analytics are the main usecases of Data warehouses.

-Key Characteristics:

-* Schema-on-write: Data is transformed and cleaned before it is loaded (ETL - Extract, Transform, Load).
-* Structured Data: Stores structured data in predefined schemas.
-* Optimized for Read: High performance for complex queries and analytics.
-* Consistency and Integrity: Enforces data consistency and integrity through ACID transactions.
-* Data Integration: Integrates data from multiple sources for unified analysis.
-* Query Language: Typically uses SQL for querying data.
-* Usage: Primarily used for business intelligence, reporting, and complex analytics.

-Advantages:

-High query performance.
-Strong data governance and quality.
-Optimized for complex analytical queries.
-Disadvantages:

-Expensive to scale.
-Time-consuming ETL processes.
-Less flexibility in handling unstructured data.
+We have been building systems based on this architecture for more than 3 decades now and we know enough about it build integrated technologies, talent and development processes which ensures success.
+Snowflake brought life back into this architecture when organizations were either moving towards datalakes.

+However they are very expensive to scale (Performance and data volume) and there was a high constraints on data neededing to be structured which required heavy ETL processes and development.

-Data Lake
+# Data Lake
-Definition:
-A data lake is a storage repository that holds a vast amount of raw data in its native format, including structured, semi-structured, and unstructured data.
-It is designed to handle high volumes of data with various formats and structures.

-Key Characteristics:

-* Schema-on-read: Data is ingested in its raw form and transformed when read (ELT - Extract, Load, Transform).
-* All Data Types: Can store structured, semi-structured, and unstructured data.
-* Cost-effective Storage: Uses low-cost storage solutions.
-* Scalability: Highly scalable to accommodate large volumes of data.
-* Data Variety: Supports a wide variety of data formats, such as JSON, XML, CSV, images, and videos.
-* Usage: Used for big data analytics, machine learning, data exploration, and data science.

-Advantages:

-Cost-effective storage for large datasets.
-Flexibility to store various types of data.
-Supports advanced analytics and machine learning.

-Disadvantages:
+There is a complete paradigm shift with datalakes.
+A data lake typically uses distributed storage like HDFS or Cloud storages.
+They can store vast amount of raw data in its native format (JSON, XML, CSV) including structured, semi-structured, and unstructured data.
+Rather than transform the raw data first and load data into a predefined schema, in data lakes we can ingest or laod data first in its raw form and then transform when we read.
+We refer to this as ELT - Extract, Load, Transform).
+We are able to  develop cost-effective storage solutions as we can use multiple commodity storage infrastructure for this and thus are highly scalable to accommodate large volumes of data.
+Big data analytics, machine learning, data exploration, and data science are the major use cases for this data architecture.

 Can become a "data swamp" if not properly managed.
 Slower query performance compared to data warehouses.
 Requires robust data governance and metadata management.

-Data Lakehouse
+# Data Lakehouse
-Definition:
 A data lakehouse is a modern data architecture that combines the best features of data lakes and data warehouses.
 It provides the data management capabilities and high performance of a data warehouse with the flexibility and scalability of a data lake.

 Key Characteristics: